KlumpenM/CyberNotes/Guides/(G) Scanning.md

 	- This is a flag with a value between 0 and 5.
 These timing templates affect many variables, offering a simple way to adjust overall Nmap speed from very slow (`-T0`) to extremely aggressive ( `-T5`).
 A timing template may be combined with the more granular options describe below, and the most granular option takes precedence.
 In the output we get a lot of information, some of it is useful, while something might not be useful.
 Look at [[Nmap]] for more information.

+# Scanning with Burp Suite
+When we are active scanning, and we are using Burp suite.
+The right thing to do is to "manually" crawl the website our self.
+Since we are the only one knowing the "correct" scope of the assessment.
+Since Burp Suite has a tendency to crawl across the ocean of websites.
+We want to manually **map** the website, since there can be some information that our spider/crawler can miss a lot of information.
+- We wont to be the counterpart of the spider/crawler We also **need to be careful** when we are active scanning.
+Since that if we have access to an administrator account, and we are tinkering with the different API calls.
+When we are doing the same thing with Burp Suite, it's easy to delete a whole database, since the crawler just tries to hit all the different endpoints again (and multiple times).